 Renewing to you also the assurances of his supplications for your health and protection, and for the welfare and spiritual advancement of your daughters, and with his cordial greetings to both you and dear Mrs Vakil.

-Assuring you of my deepfelt and brotherly sympathy in the sudden loss you have so sadly experienced, and of my special prayers at the Holy Shrines for his spiritual advancement in the Abhá Kingdom.
+Assuring you of my deep-felt and brotherly sympathy in the sudden loss you have so sadly experienced, and of my special prayers at the Holy Shrines for his spiritual advancement in the Abhá Kingdom.
 Your true and grateful brother,

 Shoghi